Nick Madrigal Preview, Player Props: Cubs vs. Pirates

 - Madrigal has 13 doubles, a triple, two home runs and nine walks while batting .282.

-- He has hit a home run in two of 68 games played this season, and in 0.9% of his plate appearances.
+- He has hit a long ball in two of 69 games played this season, and in 0.9% of his plate appearances.

-- In 25.0% of his games this season, Madrigal has driven in at least one run.
-In six of those games (8.8%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.